Wilfred/trifle/notes/toolset.md

 ## REPL

-Baobab aboslutely needs a basic REPL.
+Trifle aboslutely needs a basic REPL.
 This should be just another package, so it can evolve separately or be replaced by other implementations as the user wishes.